LeaderPortfolio

 Philanthropy

-Alan Gerry is also known for his significant philanthropic efforts.
-He established the Gerry Foundation, which has contributed to the economic revitalization of Sullivan County, New York.
-Gerry purchased the original 1969 Woodstock Festival site and transformed it into the Bethel Woods Center for the Arts.
-He also donated to various medical institutions and research programs.
+Following the sale of Cablevision Industries, Gerry founded the Gerry Foundation.
+The foundation supports economic revitalization in Sullivan County, New York.
+Gerry purchased the original 1969 Woodstock festival site and transformed it into the Bethel Woods Center for the Arts.
+He has also contributed to various other causes, including medical research, healthcare, and educational institutions.

 Career Timeline